 We have established these agency-wide MCUB purchasing goals:

 - At least 10% of all procurement of goods and services

 - At least 14% of all construction and professional technical contracting

 MCUB participation contract goals for locally funded projects

 Project contracts will include MCUB participation goals if they meet the following three requirements:

 The contract value is more than $175,000

 All bidders/proposers for projects with MCUB goals will be required to meet the MCUB goal percentage.
 If the bidder/proposers is not able to meet the goal they may receive a waiver from OEO based on their Good Faith Efforts (PDF).

-The Council will apply a sheltered market solicitation process (MCUB Select) when at least three (3) small, targeted group businesses, designated under Minnesota Statutes section 16C.16, or three (3) veteran-owned small businesses designated under Minnesota Statutes section 16C.16 are likely to bid.
+MCUB Select: The Met Council will apply a sheltered market solicitation process for a procurement for goods or services of up to $175,000 when at least three (3) small, targeted group businesses, designated under Minnesota Statues section 16C.16, or three (3) veteran-owned small businesses designated under Minnesota Statues section 16C.16 are likely to bid.

 MCUB Preference: The Met Council will provide a 6% evaluation preference for a procurement for goods or services between $25,000 and $175,000, solicited via request for quote or invitation for bid, when one (1) small, targeted group business, designated under Minnesota Statutes section 16C.16, or one (1) veteran-owned small business designated under Minnesota States section 16C.16 is likely to bid.